Herpetoculture

 The photos above show the variation in these boas.
 For comparison sake I included a normal looking Whitewater boa in the photos.
 In the past this locality of boa was thought of as an intergrade between two subspecies.
 However, with the new taxonomy, what were formally called Lichanura trivirgata gracia and Lichanura trivirgata roseofusca are now lumped into a single species orcutti.

-Hypocabazaxanthic Rosy Boa: I am very excited about the future of this project.
+True Ghost Rosy Boa: I am very excited about the future of this project.
 This is a boa that is both hypomelanistic and axanthic.
 The hypo gene is from the Cabazon locality boa and the axanthic gene is from Pioneer Town.
 This is not a locality pure boa but each localities bred together here are not too far from each other.
-This boa would typically be called a ghost rosy boa; however, I would like to get the name hypocabaxanthic to catch on.